ComposableFi/composable/docs/docs/products/cvm/specification.md

 ### No support for arbitrary contracts

-Some chains do not support arbitrary contracts, but support limited subset of instructions.
-In this case only programs which use limited subset of instruction will be executed on target chain via virtual spawns.
+Some chains do not support arbitrary contracts, but support a limited subset of instructions.
+In this case, only programs which use a limited subset of instruction will be executed on the target chain via virtual spawns.

 **Example**

-Cosmos Hub has complies with IBC ICS Atomic swap spec, but does not host contract runtime.
+The Cosmos Hub complies with the IBC ICS Atomic swap spec, but does not host a contract runtime.

-In this case, programs trying to reach Cosmos Hub from other chains, will not spawn full programs on it.

-But will send only swaps and handle invocation return on sender chain.
+In this case, programs trying to reach the Cosmos Hub from other chains will not spawn full programs on it.
+However, it will send only swaps and handle the invocation return on the sender chain.

 ### No support for contract postconditions